-See also the following language extensions: recovering the type of a module, substitution inside a signature, type-level module aliases, attributes, extension nodes and generative functors.
+See also the following language extensions: recovering the type of a module, substitution inside a signature, type-level module aliases, attributes, extension nodes, generative functors, and module type substitutions.

-7.10.1 Simple module types
+9.10.1 Simple module types

 The expression modtype-path is equivalent to the module type bound to the name modtype-path.
-The expression ( module-type ) denotes the same type as module-type.
+The expression (module-type) denotes the same type as module-type.

-7.10.2 Signatures
+9.10.2 Signatures